twpayne/chezmoi/docs/CONTRIBUTING.md

 ## Managing releases

-Releases are managed with [goreleaser](https://goreleaser.com/).
+Releases are managed with [`goreleaser`](https://goreleaser.com/).

 To create a new release, push a tag, eg:

     git tag -a v0.1.0 -m "First release" git push origin v0.1.0

-To run a local "snapshot" build without publishing:
+To build a test release, without publishing, run:

     make test-release